fnproject/tutorials/Flow101/README.md

 ## Summary

 So, congratulations - we've covered a lot!
 You've got a Flow function running, seen how to use the API to compose simple transformations and run things in parallel.

+## Learn more

 Head to the [Flow 102](/2017/10/11/FnProject-Flow-102.html) post to take your Flows to the next level.

 Any questions or comments?
 There is [#fn-flow](https://join.slack.com/t/fnproject/shared_invite/enQtMjIwNzc5MTE4ODg3LTdlYjE2YzU1MjAxODNhNGUzOGNhMmU2OTNhZmEwOTcxZDQxNGJiZmFiMzNiMTk0NjU2NTIxZGEyNjI0YmY4NTA) on the FnProject slack, and [our github](https://github.com/fnproject/).
 Or hit me up on Twitter as [@MaximumGilliard](https://twitter.com/maximumgilliard).